Shakil Ahmed (general, died 2009)

-Shakil Ahmed was a two star officer of the Bangladesh Army and the antecedent director general of Bangladesh Rifles (now Border Guard Bangladesh).
-He was commissioned in the Regiment of Artillery in 1976.
-He was a graduate of the Armed Forces Staff College, Malaysia.
-A former Distinguished Allied Graduate from Field Artillery Officers Advanced Course at Fort Sill, Oklahoma of the US Army, he had been a Directing Staff at Defence Services Command and Staff College in Mirpur, Dhaka.
-He was also an instructor at Artillery School and commanded an Artillery Brigade.
+Shakil Ahmed (শাকিল আহমেদ; died 25 February 2009) was a Bangladesh military officer who served as the antecedent director general of the Bangladesh Rifles.
+He was commissioned into the Bangladesh Army's Regiment of Artillery in 1976.
+Ahmed was a graduate of the Armed Forces Staff College, Malaysia.
+A former distinguished allied graduate from the Field Artillery Officers Advanced Course at Fort Sill of the US Army, he had been a directing staff at Defence Services Command and Staff College in Mirpur, Dhaka.
+Ahmed was also an instructor at Artillery School and commanded an artillery brigade.
 He also served as a sector commander of Bangladesh Rifles.
+Ahmed was assassinated during the Bangladesh Rifles revolt.

 Career

-He had twice commanded field artillery regiments of which one was active service in a counter-insurgency role.
-He was an assistant defence attaché at the Bangladesh High Commission in London; a staff officer at Prime Minister's Office, the Armed Forces Division; and a chief operations staff officer of the Field Artillery Brigade.
+He had twice commanded field artillery regiments, of which one was in active service in a counter-insurgency role.
+He was an assistant defence attaché at the Bangladesh High Commission in London; a staff officer at the Prime Minister's Office, the Armed Forces Division; and a chief operations staff officer of the Field Artillery Brigade.
 Brigadier General Ahmed graduated from the National Defence College of Bangladesh in 2002 and was promoted to the rank of major general.

 He was the chief (director general) of the national paramilitary force Bangladesh Rifles from 19 February 2006 to 25 February 2009.
 General Ahmed started Operation Daal bhat, an operation to sell grocery items at low cost.
 For the first time in 19 years, the salaries of the soldiers were proposed to be increased by the chief.
 He was killed along with his wife in the 2009 Bangladesh Rifles revolt.

 Assassination

-The soldiers of the Bangladesh Rifles had grievances over their salaries, living conditions and greater opportunities for deployment in UN Peacekeeping Missions.
+The soldiers of the Bangladesh Rifles had grievances over their salaries, living conditions, and greater opportunities for deployment in UN peacekeeping missions.
 A day before the event on 25 February 2009, the disgruntled soldiers met General Ahmed and some of his commanders and urged them to raise their grievances with Prime Minister Sheikh Hasina at or after the function.
 Despite repeated attempts by General Ahmed to the civilian government to improve the living standard of the soldiers.
-General Ahmed had also raised the grievances during an interview with Channel I on 22 February.
+General Ahmed had also raised the grievances during an interview with Channel i on 22 February.